Fighting an Overpayment of Cash or Medical Assistance

 Generally, DSHS has six years from the date of the overpayment notice to collect.
-If DSHS has filed a court case to collect against you, it generally has ten years to collect.
+If DSHS has filed a court case to collect against you, it generally has ten years.
 RCW 43.20B.030.

-If you currently get benefits and want them to stay the same until the judge decides your case, you must request a hearing no later than:
+If you currently get benefits and want them to stay the same until the judge decides your case, you must ask for a hearing no later than:

 Ten days after the agency sent you notice OR

 If the ten days falls before the end of the month, you have until the end of the month the notice says your benefits will stop or be less.
 WAC 388-458-0040

 The agency and OAH should get your request by these deadlines.
 Allow extra time.
 If you miss the deadline, you can lose your right to a hearing.